FalconSAT-2

-It was then assigned as the payload for the maiden flight of the Falcon 1 rocket, which was launched from Omelek Island at 22:30 GMT on 24 March 2006.
+FalconSAT-2 was assigned as the payload for the maiden flight of the Falcon 1 rocket, which was launched from Omelek Island at 22:30 GMT on 24 March 2006.
 At launch, a corroded nut caused an engine fire, leading to the failure of the engine 25 seconds into the flight.
 The rocket fell into the Pacific Ocean close to the launch site.
-FalconSAT-2 was thrown clear off the rocket, and landed in a storage shed on Omelek Island, just a few feet from its own shipping container.
+FalconSAT-2 was thrown clear of the rocket, and landed in a storage shed on Omelek Island, just a few feet from its own shipping container.
+FalconSAT-2 was recovered and its battered hulk is now on display among other artifacts in the Astronautics Laboratory at the United States Air Force Academy.